wikfeldt/julia-for-scicomp/content/quick-reference.rst

 Quick Reference
 ===============

-This page provides a quick overview of Julia's syntax and tooling.
+This page provides a quick overview of Julia's syntax and features.
+To prepare for a workshop where this material is taught, please first install Julia as described in :doc:`setup`, and then go through the overview below and experiment with it either in the Julia REPL, a Jupyter or Pluto notebook, or in VSCode (refer to :doc:`setup` for installation and configuration instructions).

 Running Julia
 -------------